Skip to content

 Failure semantics

 Production-survivable.
-A throw inside a flow's :output fn surfaces as :rf.error/flow-eval-exception on the always-on error-emit substrate — registered :on-error policy fns and register-error-listener! callbacks fire under CLJS :advanced + goog.DEBUG=false.
+A throw inside a flow's :output fn surfaces as :rf.error/flow-eval-exception on the always-on error-emit substrate — registered register-error-listener! callbacks fire under CLJS :advanced + goog.DEBUG=false.
 The error is not trace-only; production deployments catch it.

 See Spec 013 §Failure semantics rule 4 and Spec 009 §Production builds.